avinashjava/NodeJSSamco/README.md

 ## PositionConversion

-The PostionConversion function `postionConversion()` is used to convert an existing position of a margin product to a different margin product type.
+The PositionConversion function `positionConversion()` is used to convert an existing position of a margin product to a different margin product type.
 All or a subset of an existing position quantity can be converted to a different product type.The available margin product types are MARGIN_INTRADAY_SQUAREOFF(MIS), CASHNCARRY(CNC), NORMAL(NRML).

 #### Parameters:
 ```javascript